 1. Purpose, scope and users

-Sofia South Ring Mall EAD, hereinafter referred to as the "Organization" or the "Company", strives to comply with applicable laws and regulations relating to the protection of personal data in the countries in which the Company operates.
-This policy sets out the basic principles by which the Company processes the personal data of users, customers, suppliers, business partners, employees and others, and sets out the responsibilities of business departments and employees during the processing of personal data.
+Sofia South Ring Mall EAD, hereinafter referred to as the "Organization" or the "Company", strives to comply with the applicable laws and regulations related to the protection of personal data in the countries in which the Company operates.
+This policy sets out the basic principles by which the company processes the personal data of users, customers, suppliers, business partners, employees and other persons, and specifies the responsibilities of business departments and employees during the processing of personal data.

 This policy applies to the Company and its directly or indirectly controlled wholly owned subsidiaries that operate within the European Economic Area (EEA) or process the personal data of data subjects in the EEA.